 The sequence 116, 117 treats topics applicable to non-physical sciences.
-Topics in 116 include college algebra, analytic geometry, linear algebra, linear programming and graph theory.
+Topics in 116 include college algebra, analytic geometry, linear algebra, and linear programming.

 Emphasis is on intuitive understanding.
 It is hoped that students may feel less intimidated by terminology and symbolism.
 Primary goal of the sequence is an appreciation of calculus as a great invention of man.